clearmatics/ion/docs/Roadmap.md

 We aim to be able to generate proofs _off-chain_, preferably using the Ion CLI.
 This is the key part to being able to make claims against state _on-chain_.

 Goals:
-  * Research indepth the complexities of creating continually executing smart-contracts and update specification
+  * Research indepth the complexities of creating continually executing smart-contracts
+  * Update Ion specification
-  * Generate off-chain proofs of state transition
+  * Generate off-chain proofs of state transition: Solidity, Golang, and Ion CLI Integration
   * Begin research into the outline of potential use cases i.e. PvP
   * Increase testing coverage of smart contracts and Ion CLI